 “…they move in such heart-pounding, foot-thumping unison their intensity proves as satisfying to watch as the more refined and thoughtful steps later on.”

-This April (9th-24th), as part of our 21stanniversary celebrations, Ballet Ireland is delighted to present BOLD MOVES, a triple-bill of contemporary work featuring internationally renowned choreographers Ohad Naharin (Minus 16), Marguerite Donlon (Strokes Through the Tail) and Filipe Portugal (Stepping Over).
+This April, Ballet Ireland is delighted to present its BOLD MOVES season for 2020: a new triple-bill featuring internationally renowned choreographers Ohad Naharin (Minus 16), Marguerite Donlon (Strokes Through the Tail) and Filipe Portugal (Stepping Over).

 “Minus 16 not only delights in its own wackiness, but also celebrates the joy of dancing” San Francisco Chronicle